 And one option that many people are not aware of…

-Through the Consumer Directed Personal Assistance Program (CDPAP Program), you can personally select a caregiver that you already know such as a family member or a friend.
-Just like a home care aide, the caregiver would supply in-home care for your older relative.
-If your older relative has Medicaid, the home healthcare agency will facilitate the CDPAP program.
-This option will allow your loved one to be even more comfortable since they may already know the caregiver, and you will also feel more comfortable knowing your loved one is being cared for by someone you know and trust.
+Through the Consumer Directed Personal Assistance Program (CDPAP), you can personally select a caregiver you already know, such as a family member or a trusted friend.
+Just like a home care aide, the caregiver would supply in-home support for your older relative.
+Because Medicaid covers CDPAP, not only would the care come from a known person, but they would also be paid for their work.